RuiyinL/RuiyinL.github.io/_pages/about.md

 About me
 ======

-I am a joint doctorate Ph.D. candidate in the Faculty of Science and Engineering at the University of Groningen (<a href="https://en.wikipedia.org/wiki/University_of_Groningen" target="_blank" rel="noopener noreferrer">RUG</a>, Groningen, the Netherlands) and the School of Computer Science at the Wuhan University (<a href="https://en.wikipedia.org/wiki/Wuhan_University" target="_blank" rel="noopener noreferrer">WHU</a>, Wuhan, China).
-I'm currently working under the supervision of Prof. Dr. <a href="https://www.cs.rug.nl/~paris/" target="_blank" rel="noopener noreferrer">Paris Avgeriou</a> and Prof. Dr. <a href="https://www.cs.rug.nl/search/People/PengLiang" target="_blank" rel="noopener noreferrer">Peng Liang</a>.
+I am a joint doctorate Ph.D. in the Faculty of Science and Engineering at the University of Groningen (<a href="https://en.wikipedia.org/wiki/University_of_Groningen" target="_blank" rel="noopener noreferrer">RUG</a>, Groningen, the Netherlands) and the School of Computer Science at the Wuhan University (<a href="https://en.wikipedia.org/wiki/Wuhan_University" target="_blank" rel="noopener noreferrer">WHU</a>, Wuhan, China).
+I'm working under the supervision of Prof. Dr. <a href="https://www.cs.rug.nl/search/People/PengLiang" target="_blank" rel="noopener noreferrer">Peng Liang</a>.

 I published peer-reviewed papers in leading Software Engineering (SE) conferences (e.g., ICPC, ICSA, EASE, APSEC) and journals (e.g., JSEP, IST).
 My current research focus on utilizing data science and Artificial Intelligence (AI) techniques to tackle SE tasks (e.g., mining software repositories and conducting empirical software engineering studies to uncover valuable insights and actionable information).